Saturday, February 26, 2011

 background music:

-warning: this song does have reference to beer (considering that’s what Egyptians drank then)
+warning: this song does have reference to beer (considering that’s what Egyptians drank then) Egypt is pretty cool place

 They had pyramids, they weren't just storage space